channeldorg/channeld-ue-plugin/docs/use-spatial-channel.md

 ![](images/settings_server_groups_spatial.png)

-## 7.4.Modify the Player Controller Blueprint to automatically connect to channeld
+## 7.4.Modify the blueprint classes
+### 7.4.1.Player Controller Blueprint
 In step 5, we introduced the method of connecting to channeld by entering `open 127.0.0.1` in the console.
 This method is no longer applicable in the spatial channel scenario.
-In fact, in most cases, it is recommended to use C++ or Blueprint to automatically connect to channeld.
 The following is an example of connecting to channeld through Blueprint:

 Open the `ThirdPersonPlayerController` Blueprint, first add a `Get ChanneldGameInstanceSubsystem` node.
 Then add the following nodes in the `BeginPlay` event:

 ![](images/player_controller_connect.png)

+### 7.4.2.Character Blueprint
+Change the base class of `ThirdPersonCharacter` from `ACharacter` to `AChanneldCharacter` to support cross-server movement and RPC.

+### 7.4.3.GameMode Blueprint
+Change the base class of `ThirdPersonGameMode` from `AGameModeBase` to `AChanneldGameMode` to solve the problem of the player character entering the spatial server.

 ## 7.5.Configure the Channel Data Schema
 Click the `Editor Channel Data Schema...` button in the plugin toolbar to open the Channel Data Schema editor: